kubernetes-sigs/gateway-api/site-src/guides/implementers-guide.md

 - Check if there are any Gateway API CRDs installed in the cluster.
 - If not, install its most compatible version of the CRDs.
-- If so, only install its version of the CRDs if the bundle version is higher than the existing one.
+- If so, only install its version of the CRDs if the bundle version is higher than the existing one, and the mechanism may also need to check if there are incompatible changes included in any versions as well.

-Because of our backwards compatibility guarantees, it's also safe for a controller to flip the install channel between "standard" and "experimental", although implementations MUST NOT do this without consulting the implementation owner.
+Because of our backwards compatibility guarantees, it's also safe for a controller to flip the install channel between "standard" and "experimental", although implementations MUST NOT do this without requiring confirmation from the cluster administrator.

 Automatic CRD installation has the advantage that there is less for the implementation user to do; any required version checking can be performed by code instead of by the cluster admin.

+It should also be noted that many infra and cluster admins do this sort of automatic CRD management using external management systems that will not be visible to a Gateway implementation, so automatic installation MUST be able to be disabled by the installation owner (whether that is the infra or cluster admin).

+Because of all these caveats, we DO NOT recommend doing automatic CRD management at this time.

 #### Manual CRD installation